Inklingo

 nounA2general

-Use 'monje' when referring to a man who is part of a religious community and lives under vows, often in a monastery and dedicated to prayer and contemplation.
+Use 'monje' for a man who is a member of a religious community living under vows, typically in a monastery and dedicated to prayer and contemplation.

 A man in a simple brown hooded robe standing peacefully in a stone courtyard.